Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Introduction

 While there is ongoing research on decreasing this gap through improvement of synthetic generators~\citep{schwarz2020stillleben,denninger2020blenderproc} or learning to adapt training data to fit a target distribution~\citep{imbusch2022synthetic}, we choose to approach the issue from another, orthogonal direction: Can we regularize the model in a task-specific manner so that it performs more robustly in the target domain?

 Recently, \textit{foundation models}, i.e. very large models trained on internet-scale datasets, have been released for various tasks.
-One of these, the Segment Anything Model (SAM)~\citep{kirillov2023segment} targets segmentation tasks and demonstrates impressive performance in prompted settings, i.e. where there is some knowledge of the target objects' location.
-Still, SAM is not suitable for most robotic applications as-is, since it does not have any knowledge of the target semantics (e.g. object classes) and is much to compute-intensive for real-time application.
+One of these, the Segment Anything Model (SAM)~\citep{kirillov2023segment} targets segmentation tasks and demonstrates impressive performance in prompted settings, i.e. where there is knowledge of the target objects' location.
+Still, SAM is not suitable for most robotic applications as-is, since it does not have any knowledge of the target semantics (e.g. object classes) and is much too compute-intensive for real-time application.

-In this work, we explore a way of distilling the general ``objectness'' knowledge learned by SAM and leveraging it to achieve robust domain adaptation of semantic segmentation networks.
-In particular, we use SAM to generate a regularization signal for the task model on unlabeled target domain data by pooling dense features into detected segments (see \cref{fig:teaser}).
-We then use an invariance-variance loss scheme inspired by recent advancements in self-supervised feature learning~\citep{bardes2022vicreg,bardes2022vicregl} to regularize the network's learned features on unannotated real data.
+In this work, we explore a way of distilling the general ``objectness'' knowledge learned by SAM to achieve robust domain adaptation of semantic segmentation networks.
+In particular, we use SAM to generate a regularization signal for the task model---derived from unlabeled target domain data by pooling dense features into detected segments (see \cref{fig:teaser}).
+We then use an invariance-variance loss scheme inspired by recent advancements in self-supervised feature learning~\citep{bardes2022vicreg,bardes2022vicregl} to regularize the learned features on unannotated real data.

-This method yields results significantly outperforming a prior Sim2Real adaptation method~\citep{imbusch2022synthetic}.
-It is even superior to models trained with real annotations.
+Our method significantly outperforms a prior Sim2Real method~\citep{imbusch2022synthetic} and beats even models trained with real labels.

-Our contributions include: \begin{enumerate} \item an end-to-end pipeline for Sim2Real domain adaptation, \item a segment pooling module which uses pre-extracted SAM segments to aggregate features, \item a loss scheme that allows self-supervised learning on a combination of annotated synthetic data and unannotated real data, and \item thorough evaluation on the challenging YCB-Video and HomebrewedDB datasets and two different synthetic data generators. \end{enumerate}
+Our contributions include: \begin{enumerate} \item a segment pooling scheme which uses pre-extracted SAM segments to aggregate features, \item a loss formulation that allows self-supervised learning on a combination of annotated synthetic data and unannotated real data, \item thorough evaluation on the challenging YCB-Video and HomebrewedDB datasets and two different synthetic data generators, \item ablations showing the influence of hyperparameters, and \item quick application to a custom robotic problem setting. \end{enumerate}